-- help in conservation and establish an MPA (Marine Protected Area) - 91.
-Helped establish and fund a local conservation NGO (Yayasan Ecology) to develop and implement a management plan for the MPA. - 92.
-Funded a comprehensive dive survey of the area led by Dr Mark Earmann - 93.
-Dive surveys have confirmed 2 new species to man and 219 new species for the area - 94.
-Six species of fish are awaiting confirmation that they are new discoveries - 95.
-Established monitoring program for the critically endangered Irrawaddy dolphins, Dugong, Whale Shark, Short Clawed Otter and several other rare and endangered species. - 96.
-Zero waste (less than 10% of waste goes to landfill).
-Waste is separated into 17 different streams for recycling/upcycling. - 97.
-Plastic positive (more plastic removed from the environment than used. - 98.
-Established a green leaders program for every department to share best practices and ideas for improvement - 99.
-Established a Green Leaders program so that each department can introduce new initiatives and help implement these within their departments. - 100.
-Provide sustainability tours for both adults and children to showcase the initiatives. - 101.
-All diesel engines using biodiesel 30 - 102.
-Sponsored traditional sailing boat (kelok) race
+- studying sea levels - 17.
+Program to eradicate rats that were resident on the island when it was acquired - 18.
+Zoning of Nikoi as a conservation area - 19.
+No trees removed and many new trees planted - 20.
+Working together with Conservation International, an international organisation to support local conservation efforts and the establishment of an MPA (Marine Protected Area) - 21.
+Helped establish and fund a local conservation NGO (Yayasan Ecology) to develop and implement a management plan for the MPA. - 22.
+Funded a comprehensive marine biodiversity survey of the area led by Dr Mark Earmann - 23.
+Dive surveys have confirmed 2 new fish species to man and 219 new species for the area - 24.
+Six species of fish are awaiting confirmation that they are new discoveries - 25.
+Established a monitoring program for the critically endangered Irrawaddy dolphins, Dugong, Whale Shark, Short Clawed Otter and several other rare and endangered species.